connamara/quickfixn/tutorial/repeating-groups.md

 Creating Groups
 ---------------

-Creating groups is straightforward;  instantiate the specific group class then add it to the message:
+Creating groups is straightforward - instantiate the specific group class then add it to the message:

 ```c#